benchristel/anonymouspost/README.md

 ## TODO

+- display only nearby posts in the list
-- write the query to get nearby posts, ranked by relevance (votes, newness, distance)
+- rank posts by relevance (votes, newness, distance)
-- some sort of very basic frontend that hits the JSON api with JS and AJAX
+- allow users to vote on posts
 - allow users to edit their posts
+- allow users to delete their posts
+- UI for adjusting max distance of posts to display

 ## Cool Ideas